spring-attic/spring-social/readme.txt

 Note: the --recursive switch above is important, as spring-social uses git submodules, which must themselves be cloned and initialized.
 If --recursive is omitted, doing so becomes a multi-step process.

+If you've already cloned the Spring-Social repository without the --recursive switch, you'll need to pull the submodules with the following steps:

+ git submodule update --init

 If you encounter heap space errors during the build, increase the heap size for
 gradle: